Dodge Charger Insurance Rates

 Dodge Charger insurance cost comparison chart

-If you like to drive fast or you caused an accident, you could be paying at least $1,900 to $2,700 in extra premium per year, depending on your age.
-Insurance for high-risk drivers is expensive and can cost from 44% to 130% more than the average policy.
+If you like to drive fast or you were responsible for an accident, you are likely paying $1,900 to $2,700 extra per year, depending on your age.
+Dodge Charger insurance for high-risk drivers ranges anywhere from 44% to 130% more than average.
 View High Risk Driver Rates

 Dodge Charger Insurance Rates by State